-Access to Knowledge
+Access to Information

 UNESCO works to create an enabling environment, which is conducive to, and facilitates universal access to information and knowledge.
 It is particularly important to have a well-informed population with access to accurate and independent information from diverse sources to boost understanding of the decision-making processes.

 Examples of the Office’s intervention in this area include: